Candidiasis (Yeast Infection) Candidiasis is a fungal infection that can affect areas such as the:

 Recommended Related to Skin Problems & Treatments

-Read the Tattoos: Are They Safe? article > >
+Read the Excessive Sweating: A Sticky Subject article > >

 But certain medicines and health problems can cause more yeast to grow, particularly in warm, moist body areas.
 This can cause uncomfortable and sometimes dangerous symptoms.